 What is Gauntlet?

-Gauntlet is the name we gave to a series of Pro and Amateur tournaments we will be hosting this spring.
+Gauntlet is the name we gave to a series of Pro and Amateur tournaments we on a massive outdoor course.

 Why the name gauntlet?

 Gauntlet’s name was inspired by the insane grip Gauntlets (all hang circuits) ninjas have been doing for years.

 Who designed the course?

 Gauntlet’s course was designed by a veteran team of ninja course designers.
 The team has a combined 50 years of experience creating, designing and running ninja courses.

 What competition is for me?

 We have four competitions planned for gauntlet and more on the way.
 Here are the four competitions with a brief description: